cdbdev/choice-board-frontend/README.md

 To run in DEV-mode: `npm run build:dev`.

 If you want to build a bundle: `npm run build:dist`.
+> It is safe to ignore the warnings about the size limits.